vivzero/LG-14U530-OpenCore/README.md

 - Some features won't work: dGPU, SD Card Reader, Windows-only Function Keys, and hibernate mode 25.
 - [Itlwm] After waking from sleep, Wi-Fi doesn't work.
 - [Itlwm] Bluetooth has short range because of Wi-Fi.
-- [VoodooPS2] When use Trackpad at first after booting, its pointing speed is faster than usual.
+- [VoodooPS2] When using Trackpad at first after booting, its pointing is odd than usual.
 - If you attempt to hibernate, mini PCIe (Intel WLAN) and "Battery Charge Stop Percentage" Config will be lost.